 Swarming is a natural mechanism by which bee colonies reproduce and takes place in late spring and early summer.
-During a swarm, the old queen and 50% to 70% of the worker bees leave the hive and found a new colony, while a young queen takes over the old colony.
+During a swarm, the old queen and 50% to 70% of the worker bees leave the hive and found a new colony, while a voung queen takes over the old colony.
 In standard European beekeeping, apiarists try to prevent swarming altogether, which requires regular and intensive interactions with the colonies.
-One way to reduce interaction is to monitor these colonies using precision beekeeping systems to detect early swarm indicators that can assist beekeepers in their decision making.
+Thus, monitoring these colonies, as done in precision beekeeping, for early swarming indicators can support beekeepers in their decision-making.
 Due to the widespread availability of affordable electronic sensors, the setup of the required precision beekeeping systems is much easier and allows the automated observation of the bee colonies.
-In the we4bee project, such smart beehives equipped with many sensors have been distributed to mainly educational institutions in Germany.
-These smart bee hives are continuously collecting data and form the base of the analysis.
+In the we4bee project1, such smart beehives have been distributed to mainly educational institutions in primarily Germany.
+The vast number of installed hives allows the continued collection of statistics from multiple environments.

 However, a challenge is the availability of labelled data.
 While the installed sensors monitor the beehives around the clock, labelling the data incurs massive manual effort, as domain experts are necessary to reach high label accuracy and high inter-annotator agreement.
 In addition, special bee events such as swarming are exceedingly rare and tend to occur in fixed parts of the year only.
 This leads to a high label imbalance, where the normal behaviour is dominantly represented in the data and the events of interest are very sparse.
-The analysis of such data requires methods that can handle highly imbalanced and sparsely labeled data sets.
+Conclusively, the analysis of such data requires methods that can handle highly imbalanced and only sparsely labelled datasets.
 In this paper, we present an approach based on auto encoders, visualized in fig. 1, that allows us to detect samples from multiple classes in audio data recorded from one exemplary beehive.
 Our contributions are: